gwu-cs-advos/advos_book/doc/c03_isolation.md

 Similar to the F-35, there is a significant incentive to provide a single technological system that provides all roles, and satisfies all requirements.
 Developers and users trained in Linux, can benefit with minor retraining to use additional features.

+## Discussion: Costs of Complexity

+Even in a general-purpose system with a given set of functionality, the *specific requirements* for the system can impact the resulting complexity of the system.
+The analogy that I'll use here is in the [trade-offs in rocket construction](https://everydayastronaut.com/rocket-engine-cycles/).
+Rockets are effectively controlled explosions that direct force in a single direction to propel a payload -- often to an escape velocity that sends it into orbit, or beyond.
+There are many ways to design a rocket, and the size of the rockets, their reusability, their ability to turn off in an emergency, their cost, and its [specific impulse](https://en.wikipedia.org/wiki/Specific_impulse) (think: ability to push the payload).
+Lets focus on three specific designs:

+- Solid-fuel rockets are powered by a compressed solid material that is explosive.
+    Some sort of a igniter will light the material, and exposed layers will burn, exposing more material to continue burning.
+	The explosion is directed to the exhaust nozzle, which expels the gas jet as thrust.
+    Fireworks (e.g. bottle rockets) use solid-state boosters, with a fuse igniter.

+	These rockets are very few (if any) moving parts, and the properties of the rocket are determined at design and construction time (i.e. which fuel/oxidizer is used, what ratios, what granularity).
+	As such, they are very simple.
+	Unfortunately, they have less power, and cannot be turned off once started.
+- Liquid propellants are more complicated as the pressure in the rocket must be higher than the pressure of the exhaust (lest the combustion back-track into the rocket).
+    A simple design is to ensure that the liquid tanks are at a sufficiently high pressure for the duration of firing.
+	Unfortunately, requires dealing with the complexity of how to contain and maintain the high-pressure liquids.
+	This is generally quite a bit more complicated that solid-fuel rockets that are so simple to maintain, they have been supporting energetic 4th of July celebrations in the US for quite some time.
+	Due to the pressure requirements, these also have significantly less performance than pumped liquid propellant rockets.
+- Pumped-liquid propellant rockets maintain high pressure above the combustion-chamber using pumps.
+    Pumps force the liquids into the combustion chamber, thus provide some control as the rocket is firing.
+    These pumps must run at baffling rotations-per-minute (RPM), which poses the question: how are they powered?
+	The answer is often *very* complicated: they bleed off some of the fuel and oxidizer liquids, combust them in a turbine, which drives the pump.
+	So the pump uses fuel/oxidizer which it is, itself, pumping -- creating a natural chicken and egg problem.
+	How does the pump's turbine get fuel and oxidizer to power itself?
+	This often requires another means to "bootstrap" the system, and get the pump up to speed before it is self-maintaining.
+	It isn't uncommon to simply use high-pressure liquid tanks (as in the previous rocket design) to provide the pressure necessary to get the turbine bootstrapped.

+	The complexity of these systems is baffling, but the payoff is large: the specific impulse of these systems can be quite high.
+	The combustion temperatures are so high, that they would melt the rocket nozzle.
+	So it is not uncommon to pump the fuel through "veins" in the nozzle to actively cool it down, before sending them into the combustion chamber.

+Functionally, all of these rocket designs are simply there to propel a payload into the sky.
+But the *required performance properties* force increasing complexities in the design.
+These requirements take these rockets from fireworks that children can light off, up to designs that require immensely cold containment vessels and material supply chains, self-powering turbines, and actively-cooled nozzles.

 ## Example OS Design: Composite